-Counsel patients that they should never share a Victoza® pen with another person, even if the needle is changed.
-Sharing of the pen between patients may pose a risk of transmission of infection.
+Advise patients that they must never share a Victoza pen with another person, even if the needle is changed, because doing so carries a risk for transmission of blood-borne pathogens.

 Patients should be informed that response to all diabetic therapies should be monitored by periodic measurements of blood glucose and A1c levels, with a goal of decreasing these levels towards the normal range.
 A1c is especially useful for evaluating long-term glycemic control.